zurb/tribute/README.md

 gulp
 ```

 That's it!
 Now you can use the `example/index.html` to test out changes to the code base.
-All changes to `js` and `scss` will recompile on the fly.
+All changes to `src` and `scss` will recompile on the fly.

 Once you have made your changes, feel free to submit a pull request.